open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 You should see the template rendered on the screen.

-In order to avoid writing this boiler plate code over and over again, you can use libraries to do the heavy lifting. `lit` has a base element that will allow you to easily use templates and much more.
+In order to avoid writing this boiler plate code over and over again, you can use libraries to do the heavy lifting. `Lit` has a base element that will allow you to easily use templates and much more.
 We will use this library in a follow-up [codelab](https://open-wc.org/guides/developing-components/codelabs/).

 <details>
   <summary>